Skip to Main Content

 Social Work Library Mission:

-To facilitate the academic goals of the BCSSW community through access to our library resources, services, and space
+We strive to facilitate the academic goals of the BCSSW community through access to our library resources, services, and space.

 Social Work Library Vision: